matteopilz/OpenMS-website/content/en/terms.md

 ## GOVERNING LAW

-These Terms of Use and your use of the Site are governed by and construed in accordance with the laws of the State of Texas applicable to agreements made and to be entirely performed within the Commonwealth of Pennsylvania, without regard to its conflict of law principles.
+These Terms of Use and your use of the Site are governed by and construed in accordance with the laws of the  Commonwealth of Pennsylvania, without regard to its conflict of law principles.

 ## CORRECTIONS